-Security at the Washington Center (UCDC), is provided by access control systems, video systems (CCTV) and security guard services.
+Security at the Washington Center (UCDC), is provided by access control systems, video systems (CCTV), and security guard services.
 These officers do not have arrest authority and confine their efforts to UCDC property.
 All entry and exit points to the building are monitored 24/7 by a network based video monitoring system.
 Access control is maintained and monitored by Stanley Convergent Security Services.
 The security guard station in the main lobby is staffed 24/7.

-UC BERKELEY'S COMMITMENT TO SAFETY
+UC BERKELEY COMMITMENT TO SAFETY

-UC Berkeley takes great pride in its community and has many advantages for students, faculty and staff.
-The University is a great place to live, learn, work and study, however, like other communities the campus is not immune from crime, fire or other unfortunate circumstances.
+UC Berkeley takes great pride in its community and has many advantages for students, faculty, and staff.
+The University is a great place to live, learn, work, and study.
+However, like other communities, the campus is not immune from crime, fire, or other unfortunate circumstances.

 Theft is the most common crime on the Berkeley campus.
-To address this, UCPD Berkeley actively promotes the practice of community crime prevention with many programs and campaigns developed to help you recognize your own vulnerability to crime, to educate about preventive actions and to encourage communication with UCPD Berkeley.
+To address this, UCPD Berkeley actively promotes the practice of community crime prevention.
+UC Berkeley provides many programs and campaigns developed to help promote safety awareness, to educate about preventive actions, and to encourage communication with UCPD.

-By far, the most effective thing you can do to reduce the likelihood of crime is to develop a strong sense of community with others at your residence, living group or workplace.
-Exchange information about your schedules and keep an eye on property, living and work areas.
+The most effective thing you can do to reduce the likelihood of crime is to develop a strong sense of community with others at your residence, living group, or workplace.
+Exchange information about your schedules and keep an eye on property in your living and work areas.

 UC Berkeley takes progressive measures to create and maintain a reasonably safe environment on campus.
-Though the University is progressive with its policies, programs and education, it is up to each one of us to live with a sense of awareness and use reasonable judgment when living, working or visiting on campus.
+Though the university is progressive with its policies, programs, and education, it is up to each one of us to live with a sense of awareness and use reasonable judgment when living, working, or visiting on campus.
 Please report suspicious activities to the UCPD Berkeley at (510) 642-6760 or 911.

-WORKING RELATIONSHIPS WITH LOCAL, STATE AND FEDERAL LAW ENFORCEMENTAGENCIES
+WORKING RELATIONSHIPS WITH LOCAL, STATE, AND FEDERAL LAW ENFORCEMENT AGENCIES

-The UCPD Berkeley maintains a cooperative relationship with local and surrounding police agencies.
-This includes inter-operative radio capability, a joint police records computer system, training programs, special events coordination and investigation of serious incidents.
+UCPD Berkeley maintains a cooperative relationship with local police agencies.
+This includes inter-operative radio capability, a joint police records computer system, training programs, special events coordination, and investigation of serious incidents.

-UCPD Berkeley has a Memorandum of Understanding (MOU) with the City of Berkeley's Police Department.
-The MOU outlines the administrative responsibility, the geographic responsibility and the operational responsibility.
-Key topics in the MOU are emergency response to crimes, medical or fire response, alarm response, 911 response, explosive ordinance response (Bomb Team), tactical operations, special events, south campus patrol and People's Park.
+UCPD Berkeley has a memorandum of understanding (MOU) with the City of Berkeley Police Department.
+The MOU outlines the administrative responsibility, the geographic responsibility, and the operational responsibility.
+Key topics in the MOU are emergency response to crimes, medical or fire response, alarm response, 911 response, explosive ordinance response (Bomb Team), tactical operations, special events, south campus patrol, and People's Park.
 The MOU also addresses ongoing communication and informational exchanges in the form of reports and statistical data.